ccztux/glsysbackup/README.md

 - **openssl** to encrypt the backup file
 - **renice** to renice glsysbackup and all child processes
 - **ionice** to re-ionice glsysbackup and all child processes

-## Description:
-1. Check if glsysbackup will be exectuted with root privileges
-2. Get and log the user, who starts glsysbackup
-3. Check if required, common binaries exists
-4. Check if an instance is already running via lockfile and pgrep
-5. Check if bash version meets requirements
-6. Rotation of old backup files
-7. Get syspackage manager and if it is supported, create file with installed packages
-8. Build excluding options from config array
-9. Execute Prebackup script, if it is defined
-10. Make the backup
-11. Execute Prebackup script, if it is defined

-## Features:
-- Lock functionality.
-Only one instance is possible to run.
-(Lock file and check with pgrep)
-- Verbose logging to stdout and/or system logfile and/or individual logfile.
-- Excluding of files
-- Backupfile rotation
-- Creates a file with installed packages (rpm || dpkg)
-- Encryption with openssl
-- CLI options and arguments
-- Renicing
-- Re-ioniceing